See? A Schnitzel.

 - Liszt Ferenc, more commonly known as Franz Liszt, was born in Hungary and lived all over Europe during his life, but he began his career in Vienna.

-- Modern musicians / bands like Opus ("Live is life - na na na na na") and Falco ("Amadeus" / "Jeanny" / "Der Kommissar").
-And Erste Allgemeine Verunsicherung.
+- Modern musicians / bands like Opus ("Live is life - na na na na na"), Falco ("Amadeus" / "Jeanny" / "Der Kommissar"), Erste Allgemeine Verunsicherung and Conchita Wurst (who's also the Queen of Austria).

 - Entrepreneurs such as Dietrich Mateschitz (founder of Red Bull), the Rothschild family, Ferdinand Porsche and Gaston Glock.
 Also expatriate Frank Stronach, whose birth name is Franz Strohsack (which means sack of straw, so you understand his name change).